Invasion (2005 TV series): Future plotlines

-In the "August 14–20, 2006" issue of TV Guide, actor Tyler Labine relayed what creator Shaun Cassidy had planned for the following season, saying that Cassidy had said, "Larkin was going to be presumed dead.
-Russell and I were going to join forces against Tom.
-Tom was going to find out that his first wife was alive and running this whole military operation, and she was Szura's boss."
+In the "August 14–20, 2006" issue of TV Guide, actor Tyler Labine relayed what creator Shaun Cassidy had planned for the following season, saying that Cassidy had said: "Shaun told me Larkin was going to [be presumed dead].
+I was going to get all militant and shave my head, and Russell and I were going to join forces against Tom.
+Tom was going to find out that his first wife was actually alive, and she was running this whole military operation, and she was Szura’s boss."
 William Fichtner also relayed that storyline: "There was something in there that I thought that was so good.
 I discovered who it really was who was orchestrating [everything].
 I didn't even see it coming from a million miles away.
 It was my [first wife, Grace], who got on the plane with me.
 Two people lived after that [1996] plane crash, not just one.
 She went in another direction altogether.
 It's amazing.
 It was, 'Ah, what you could have done with that.'"